ibexa/documentation-developer/docs/guide/recommendation.md

 `Authorization    Basic xxxxxxxx`

-Both interfaces are supposed to provide content data in .json format.
+Both interfaces are supposed to provide content data in JSON format.
 The difference is only the size of the content array in the `contentList` object.
 For the `content` interface one Content item is returned, for the `contenttypes` interface many are returned.